 Once your accounts are set up to align with your accounting system, you can begin assigning them to the relevant costs in your accounting export report.

 This process can be done individually by selecting the account code from the drop-down next to the cost you wish to assign it to.
-You can also type to add a Description.
+You can also type in the text box to add a Description.

 - All empty lines